 Hey friends, I’m keeping it short and sweet this week.
-This Broccoli Stir Fry was lour lunch today, and I couldn’t help but think how you probably have everything you need to make this in your fridge right now, so I thought I’d share it!
+This Broccoli Stir Fry was our lunch today, and I couldn’t help but think how you probably have everything you need to make this in your fridge right now, so I thought I’d share it!

 What I love about Broccoli Stir Fry!

-What I like about this recipe is how adaptable it is (use any protein you like: tofu, shrimp, chicken, beef, etc) and feel free to switch up the nuts.
+What I like about this recipe is how adaptable it is (use any protein you like: tofu, shrimp, chicken, beef, etc.), and feel free to switch up the nuts.
 Here I’ve used cashews, but other nuts work well too!
 I also love how quickly it comes together.

 It would also work with other veggies as well.
-You get the idea. 🙂 We have a great selection of stir fry recipes here!
+You get the idea. 🙂 We have a great selection of stir-fry recipes here!

-How to make Broccoli Stir Fry
+How to Stir Fry Broccoli

 - Start with toasting the cashews in a dry skillet and cooking the protein.
 Here, we are using simply seasoned tofu.
 See the recipe notes for chicken, beef or shrimp.